 So now that we know what the general public sees, and why many influencers are viewed as entitled, we can discuss why this is in fact not true.

 For one, what the public sees is only a small portion of what goes on in the life of an influencer.
 In reality, there is much more going on behind the scenes.
 For one, Influencers do quite a bit of work.
-It is not just get free stuff and take pretty pictures.
+It is not just getting free stuff and taking pretty pictures.
 There is a lot of effort that goes into staging photos and getting good lighting.
 We are expected to be expert photographers and videographers, so we have to put a lot of time and effort into these skills in order to get work.
 Then there is the editing.
 Editing photos and videos can take hours to get right.
-Videos, I have found, take much longer since you have to edit, render, upload, double check..
-It is time consuming to say the least.
+Videos, I have found, take much longer since you have to edit, render, upload, and double-check.
+It is time-consuming, to say the least.

 The Future of Influencer Marketing